NREL/OpenStudio-user-documentation/docs/tutorials/running_your_simulation.md

 <h1>Running Simulations & Viewing Results</h1>
-These guides provide a handy reference to the features of the applications that are installed with OpenStudio.
+These guides provide a handy reference to the features of the applications that are installed with the OpenStudio Application.

 ## Weather File and Design Days
 Add weather files in the OpenStudio application under the Site tab (first vertical tab) on the left and the "Weather File & Design Days" sub-tab across the top.
 You can [download weather files](https://www.energyplus.net/weather) on the EnergyPlus site.